NeuraVerse-Gen-V/Neura/README.md

 ---

-# Project Exhibition
+# Neura

-This repository contains the AI chatbot project developed for the 2nd year exhibition.
+This repository contains the AI Vtuber named Neura

 ---